 How Do I Know if I Have Macular Degeneration?

 Often sufferers are unaware they have macular degeneration until they notice changes to their vision.
-As it is a progressive, degenerative condition that cannot be reversed, the best treatment is keeping up with your regular eye exams, as your optometrist may detect minor changes before you experience any symptoms.
+As it is a progressive, degenerative condition that cannot be reversed, the best treatment is to keep up with your regular eye exams, as your optometrist may detect minor changes before you experience any symptoms.
 At Optometrist Parramatta, the full health check of the eye is done during our 360° Comprehensive Exam, which you can Book Here.

 Can Macular Degeneration Be Treated?

 As yet, there is no cure for macular degeneration.
-In the case of wet macular degeneration, various laser or injection treatments aim to seal the leaking blood vessels and prevent new vessels forming.
+In the case of wet macular degeneration, various laser or injection treatments aim to seal the leaking blood vessels and prevent new vessels from forming.
 However, once vision is lost it cannot be restored- which is what makes it a leading cause of blindness in Australia, and why is it so important to monitor for changes to your vision.
 The earlier MD is detected and treated, the more vision you are likely to retain.